SRI-CSL/sally/README.md

-# Sal2
+# Sally

 ## Prerequisites

-In order to compile SAL you will need the following
+In order to compile Sally you will need the following

 * A reasonable c++ compiler such as g++ or clang